 The intervals of revision inspections depend on various factors, e.g. lightning protection class and location environmental conditions.
-Unless special requirements apply, e.g. official requirements or those specified by the building insurer, inspections of lightning protection systems shall be inspected at the following intervals:
+Unless special requirements apply, e.g. official requirements or those specified by the building insurer, inspections of lightning protection systems should be inspected at the following intervals:

-Visual inspections for lightning protection classes I and II \leq 1 year, overall inspections \leq 2 years, for lightning protection classes III and IV the intervals are max. twice as long.
-The overall inspection of critical systems should be carried out at intervals of less than one year.
+- Visual inspections for lightning protection classes I and II $\leq 1$ year, - overall inspections ≤ 2 years, - for lightning protection classes III and IV the intervals are max. twice as long; - the overall inspection of critical systems should be carried out at intervals of less than one year.